 You can disable the search indexer service from windows services.
 Follow our given steps and turn off the Windows Search Feature.

-- Press the Windows + R keys and type services.msc and click the Enter to open the Windows Services.
+- Press the Windows + R keys, type services.msc, and click Enter to open the Windows Services.

 - Double-click on the Windows Service option.

 - Change the startup type in the Windows Search Properties and stop the service next to the running status.